Frimkron/JSONPyth/README.md

 ### Python Expressions

 A JSONPath _script expression_ (enclosed in parentheses `(...)` ) can be used to
-evaluate a Python statement to provide a dictionary key or list index.
-The resulting value will be converted using `str` or `int` as appropriate.
+evaluate a Python statement to provide a dictionary key as a string, or list index as a number.
+Return values of other types will be ignored.

 As parentheses are used to delimit the expression, parentheses used in the script itself must be escaped with a backslash `\`.